What is meningitis?

-- Bacteria may be spread through the exchange of respiratory and throat secretions, such as from coughing and kissing.
+- Bacteria may be spread through respiratory and throat secretions, such as from coughing and kissing.

 - Many species of bacteria can cause meningitis.
-Below are four types:
+Below are 4 types:

-- Neisseria meningitidis (meningococcus).
-Meningococcus is a common cause of bacterial meningitis in children 2 to 18 years of age.
+- Neisseria meningitis (meningococcus).
+This is a common cause of bacterial meningitis in children 2 to 18 years of age.
 It is spread by respiratory droplets and close contact.
 Meningococcal meningitis occurs most often in the first year of life, but may also occur in people who lived in close quarters such as a college dorm.

 - Listeria monocytogenes.
-Listeria monocytogenes has become a more frequent cause of meningitis in neonates, pregnant women, people over the age of 60, and in people of all ages who have a weak immune symptom.
+This has become a more frequent cause of meningitis in neonates, pregnant women, people over the age of 60, and in people of all ages who have a weak immune system.